PredictiveScienceLab/advanced-scientific-machine-learning/_sources/ml-software/types_and_models/03_haskell.md

 ### Signature of `hessian`

-The {hessian}`hessian` function takes a function of one argument, and returns a function that computes the Hessian of the function.
+The `hessian` function takes a function of one argument, and returns a function that computes the Hessian of the function.

 In its simplest form, the type signature of `hessian` is: